 To counteract the hull drag caused by the surface area more sail area is required, so to enable the boat to stand up more ballast is needed, which is why long-keelers need to be heavy and why they are often underpowered.

-My first 'proper' cruising boat (a Nicholson 32, 'Jalingo II') with a length/displacement ratio of 394 was a craft of this type.
+My first 'proper' cruising boat (a Nicholson 32 Mk10, 'Jalingo II') with a length/displacement ratio of 394 was a craft of this type.
 Jalingo's long keel kept her tracking as if on rails, but it was important to keep plenty of way on to get her through the wind when a tack was called for.
 Her motion underway was sedate, and as comfortable as you could get for a boat of this size.
 Her vee'd forward sections gave a soft ride but she did show a tendency to bury her bows, making her a little wet at times.

 But my enthusiasm for her excellent directional stability at sea largely evaporated during close-quarters manoeuvring.
-She was a nightmare in a marina where going astern with any degree of directional certainty was well nigh impossible.
-Try launching a paper dart backwards and you will see exactly why this happens.
+She was a nightmare in a marina where going astern with any degree of directional certainty was well-nigh impossible.

 When heeled, the general symmetry of the immersed hull section will mean they should remain well balanced at high heel angles, but the barn door proportions of their unbalanced rudders and the fact that they are often raked off the vertical make them heavy on the helm at all times.

-With their shallow draft, protected propeller and rudder these boats will take the ground well, and should breeze over floating ropes and nets without problem.
+With their relatively shallow draft, protected propeller and rudder these boats will take the ground well, and should breeze over floating ropes and nets without problem.

 The high load carrying capacity of heavy displacement hulls will be greatly appreciated by live-aboard sailors, which together with their other attributes will probably make them best suited for those sailors with ambitions to spend much of their time offshore in remote areas of the world.